springfall2008/batpred/README.md

 For Predbat to automatically manage saving sessions you will need to make sure that **octopus_saving_session** is set in apps.yaml to point to the saving session binary sensor supported by the Octopus Energy plugin (see template apps.yaml for the default name)

-When a saving session is active the energy rates for import and export will be overriden with the assumed rate set in Home Assistant with **input_number.predbat_metric_octopus_saving_rate**.
+When a saving session is active the energy rates for import and export will be overriden with the assumed rate set in Home Assistant with **input_number.predbat_metric_octopus_saving_rate**, if this rate is 0 then the feature is disabled (default).
 You should set this to the saving rate published by Octopus for the session (currently there is no sensor for this rate).

 For best results ensure **switch.predbat_combine_charge_slots** is turned off and that you have enough windows (**input_number.predbat_calculate_max_windows**) available to allow Predbat to charge before the event if need be, e.g. a value of 48 would normally be suitable.
 Set **input_number.rate_low_threshold** and **input_number.rate_high_threshold** to 0 for automatic mode.